Skip to main content

 Hardware Specifications Within Storm Shelters

-Since its initial publication in 2008, ICC 500 has seen many developments with the testing protocols and further consideration for the general health and safety of occupants within a storm shelter during an emergency.
+Since its initial publication in 2008, ICC 500 has seen many developments with the component testing protocols for the performance necessary for the general health and safety of occupants within a storm shelter during an emergency.

 Tornado over Oklahoma City